KarimSamirLotfy/mmllm/docs/PARALLEL_BENCHMARKING.md

 # Parallel Benchmarking Pipeline

 This enhanced benchmarking pipeline supports parallel processing to significantly speed up evaluation of large datasets.
+This is the primary benchmarking system used for generating reports and comprehensive evaluations.

+## Overview

+The parallel benchmarking system provides:
+- **High-performance evaluation**: Process multiple episodes simultaneously
+- **Scalable architecture**: Configure workers and batch sizes based on system resources
+- **Comprehensive testing**: Support for various agent configurations and datasets
+- **Research-ready output**: Generate detailed reports suitable for analysis

 ## Key Features